|

 The Sothwest Chief at rest at La Junta.

 The sleeping cars at La Junta during our servicing stop.
-I returned to my room to talk with my neighbor who has 250,000 rail miles himself and talked trains as I made up my bed for the night.
+I returned to my room to talk with my neighbor, who has 250,000 rail miles himself, and talked trains as I made up my bed for the night.
 We departed La Junta on time and headed east on this cold clear December night.

-Two views of the model railroad display inside Kansas City Union Station.
+There was also a model railroad display inside Kansas City Union Station.

-Pat, Tom and Ross in the lounge car after we left Kansas City.
+I visited with Pat, Tom and Ross in the lounge car after we left Kansas City.

 Another passenger on this train shot this picture with me in it.